Adaptive Incremental Mixture Markov chain Monte Carlo: Abstract

 \section{Abstract}

 We propose Adaptive Incremental Mixture Markov chain Monte Carlo (AIMM), a novel approach to sample from challenging probability distributions defined on a general state-space.
-Typically, adaptive MCMC methods recursively update a parametric proposal kernel with a global rule; by contrast AIMM locally adapts a non-parametric kernel.
+While adaptive MCMC methods usually update a parametric proposal kernel with a global rule, AIMM locally adapts a semiparametric kernel.
 AIMM is based on an independent Metropolis-Hastings proposal distribution which takes the form of a finite mixture of Gaussian distributions.
 Central to this approach is the idea that the proposal distribution adapts to the target by locally adding a mixture component when the discrepancy between the proposal mixture and the target is deemed to be too large.
 As a result, the number of components in the mixture proposal is not fixed in advance.
-Theoretically we prove that AIMM converges to the correct target distribution.
-We also illustrate that it performs well in practice in a variety of challenging situations, including high-dimensional and multimodal target distributions.
+Theoretically, we prove that there exists a process that can be made arbitrarily close to AIMM and that converges to the correct target distribution.
+We also illustrate that it performs well in practice in a variety of challenging situations, including high-dimensional and multimodal target distributions. \\ \textbf{keywords}: Adaptive MCMC, Bayesian inference, Independence Sampler, Importance weight, Local adaptation.